-17. If the injured worker reinjury.
-True efuses to submit to a drug test, it will be assumed that drugs or alcohol were the cause of the False 1 2 ke available all records necessary for the payroll verification audit, and permit the auditor to on of employer's operation.
-False 19.
-An employer with reaso take a blood test.
-True False n to suspect that an injury occurred due to use of drugs or alcohol may require the employee to
+17. If the injured worker refuses to submit to a drug test, it will be assumed that drugs or alcohol were the cause of the injury.
+True False 18.
+1 2 ust make available al espection of employer False l records necessary for the payroll verification audit, and permit the auditor to 's operation.
+19. take a blood test - at an injury occurred due to use of drugs or alcohol may require the employee to

-COURSE - 4Occupational Health and Safety
+CORE COURSE - 4 Occupational Health and Safety

 - Course Learning Objectives

 - Course Overview

 - · OSHA History and Mission

 - OSHA Services

-- OSHA's Jurisdiction
+- · OSHA's Jurisdiction

 - Strong, Fair, and Effective Enforcement Program

 - Outreach, Education, and Compliance Assistance

 - OHSA Regulation

 - Material Safety Data Sheets

-- Safety Data Sheets

-- Chemical and Physical Data
+- · Chemical and Physical Data

 - Fire and Explosion Data

-- · Health Hazard Data
+- Health Hazard Data

 - Hazardous Ingredients

 - Precautions For Safe Handling and Use

 - Product Information

 - Special Protection Information

 - The Food and Drug Administration

 - Inspections and Legal Sanctions

-- Hazards the Salon Professional Faces
+- Hazards the Cosmetologist Faces

 - Preventing Repetitive Injuries

 - Hazardous Chemical Substance List

-- OSHA bloodborne pathogens standards